 — 24/7 live customer support

 — 45-day money-back guarantee (2-year plan and above)

 — Limited bonus features

 We’re not judging services by their vibe, but CyberGhost does manage to make the rather technical process of VPN protection feel almost fun.
-Signing up is called becoming a Ghostie, and once you do that, you’re protected in the way a good VPN should, with powerful IP privacy, data encryption, and no-logs policy.
+Signing up is called becoming a Ghostie, and once you do that, you’re protected in the way a good VPN should, with powerful IP privacy, data encryption, and a no-logs policy.
 They were actually the first VPN company to publish reports on user data that government agencies had requested from them — and the zero results they were able to return.

 Many people looking for unlimited bandwidth are also concerned with throttling from their ISP.
 This can happen when an ISP tries to limit the amount of bandwidth an account uses by intentionally slowing your connection to certain sites (typically streaming and gaming sites).
-Using a VPN prevents that from happening, since the ISP has no idea which sites you are accessing.
+Using a VPN prevents that from happening since the ISP has no idea which sites you are accessing.
 CyberGhost goes one step further by offering many servers dedicated to streaming.
-In a bonus for mobile streamers, there’s a streaming tab on the Android app, where you’ll see servers optimized for different streaming services and regions.
+As a bonus for mobile streamers, there’s a streaming tab on the Android app, where you’ll see servers optimized for different streaming services and regions.

 The free 7-day trial and 45-day, no-questions-asked refund policy means you can download, upload, and stream all you want while you decide whether you like being a Ghostie.

 Things to Consider Before Buying the Best Android VPNs